Security Operations20 min read

 Asset discovery and inventory: The platform should passively build and maintain an asset inventory from observed network traffic, identifying device type, vendor, model, and firmware version where protocol fingerprinting supports it.

 Behavioral analytics: Static signature-based detection alone is insufficient for OT.
-The platform must support behavioral baselines — learning the normal communication patterns of the environment and alerting when those patterns change.
+The platform must support behavioral baselines, learning the normal communication patterns of the environment and alerting when those patterns change.
+Without behavioral detection, you can only catch known attacks, not novel ones.

 Threat intelligence and signatures: Does the platform include OT-specific threat intelligence and signatures for known malware families (TRITON, INDUSTROYER, PIPEDREAM-related indicators) and known attack techniques?

 ATT&CK for ICS alignment: Are detections mapped to the MITRE ATT&CK for ICS framework?
-This enables coverage gap analysis and supports structured reporting.
+This enables coverage gap analysis and supports structured reporting (see TG-018).

 SIEM integration: Does the platform support log forwarding to your SIEM platform (Splunk, Microsoft Sentinel, IBM QRadar, Chronicle) via CEF, Syslog, or native connector?